iv-project/IVSigma/docs/index.md

 A c++20 library for **bioinformatics**.
 It provides functionality to work on **nucleotide** alphabets (e.g. `dna4`, `dna5`, `rna4`, ...), **amino acid** based alphabets and many more.
+The development is happening on [github](https://github.com/SGSSGene/IVSigma).

 ## Basic concepts